 The Company believes that existing cash and cash equivalents, its \$1.5 million unused line of credit and the anticipated net cash provided from operations will be sufficient to satisfy the Company's cash requirements including those of its new subsidiary for the foreseeable future.
 However, additional acquisitions may require additional equity or debt financing to meet working capital requirements or capital expenditure needs.
-Although the Company, as an S corporation, historically paid cash dividends to its stockholders, the Company does not anticipate that it will pay dividends in the foreseeable future.
+The Company does not anticipate that it will pay dividends in the foreseeable future.